Delaminer/Snake-Game-AI/Media/README.md

 ## Gameplay

-There is an MP4 video for each GIF, but they can't be seen in markdown files, you will have to download them to watch them
+There is an MP4 video for each GIF, but they can't be seen in markdown files, you will have to download them to watch them.

 First 50 games: